Materials-Consortia/OPTIMADE/optimade.rst

   - **Support**: SHOULD be supported by all implementations, i.e., SHOULD NOT be :val:`null`.
   - **Query**: MUST be a queryable property with support for all mandatory filter features.
+  - The integer value MUST be equal to the length of the `elements`_ property.

 - **Examples**: